nationssoftwarenqa/master/README.md

-The power of automated test using cypress for UI and backent testing.
+The power of automated test using cypress for UI and backend testing.